trulander/BombermanOnline/README.md

 ### AI Service
 Manages the behavior of AI units (bots) in the game.
 The service subscribes to game state events from NATS, makes decisions based on trained models, and sends control commands for the AI back to the `Game Service` via NATS.

+## Secrets Management

+Secrets are managed in Infisical.
+Each service includes a `.env-example` file with all supported variables; these files can be imported into Infisical as a base configuration.
+Docker entrypoints log in to Infisical and run the services with the injected environment variables.

 ## Project Startup

 ### Requirements